interledgerjs/ilp/README.md

 *Note that [ledger plugins](https://www.npmjs.com/search?q=ilp-plugin) must be installed alongside this module

-## Request / Pay
+## ITP Request / Pay

-The client implements the [Interactive Transport Protocol (ITP)](https://github.com/interledger/rfcs/blob/master/0011-interactive-transport-protocol/0011-interactive-transport-protocol.md), which uses recipient-generated conditions to secure payments.
+The client implements the [Interactive Transport Protocol (ITP)](https://github.com/interledger/rfcs/blob/master/0011-interactive-transport-protocol/0011-interactive-transport-protocol.md) for generating and fulfilling payment requests.

+ITP uses recipient-generated conditions to secure payments.
 This means that the recipient must first generate a payment request, which the sender then fulfills.
-This client library handles the [generation of such requests](#request-pay), but **not** the communication of the request details from the recipient to the sender.
+This client library handles the generation of such requests, but **not** the communication of the request details from the recipient to the sender.

 ### Requesting + Handling Incoming Payments